Xenotransfusion

-In 1658, Dom Robert des Gabets, a French monk, introduced the idea of xenotransfusion at a scientific society meeting.
+In 1658, Dom Robert Desgabets, a French monk, introduced the idea of xenotransfusion at a scientific society meeting.
 This society later afforded the French Academy of Sciences.
-Currently there are no laws prohibiting the practice of xenotransfusion, but some ethical issues have been identified by the Ethics Committee of the International Xenotransplantation Association (IXA).
+Some ethical issues have been identified by the Ethics Committee of the International Xenotransplantation Association (IXA).
 For example, the IXA sets standards and regulations for those planning to orchestrate clinical xenotransplantation trials.
 The IXA has identified three major ethical areas that require adequate attention: favorable risk and benefit assessment supported by pre-clinical data, lack of alternative treatment for participants, and minimizing the risk of infection by ensuring the highest biosafety regulations are followed for selected animal donors.
 These are just a few examples of the ethics behind xenotransplantation.

 History

-Jean-Baptiste Denis, a French physician, and Paul Emmerez, a surgeon, performed the first documented xenotransfusion on June 15, 1667.
+The first recorded blood transfusion was performed between two dogs in 1665.
+On June 15, 1667, Jean-Baptiste Denis, a French physician, and Paul Emmerez, a surgeon, performed the first documented xenotransfusion to humans.
 The transfusion occurred between a lamb and a 15-year-old boy.
-Carotid artery blood from the lamb was introduced to a vein in the patient’s inner elbow, and the procedure ultimately resulted in a successful recovery.
+Carotid artery blood from the lamb was introduced to a vein in the patient's inner elbow, and the procedure ultimately resulted in a successful recovery.
 Denis and Emmerez performed multiple xenotransfusions together.
 On June 24, 1667, the duo performed a transfusion on a young Swedish nobleman.
 When they arrived, the patient had already lost his ability to speak and was practically unconscious.
 Shortly after the transfusion began, the patient was able to speak again.
 His health was improving until his condition grew progressively worse.
 A second transfusion took place, but it was unsuccessful, and the patient died.

 Richard Lower, an English physician, performed a similar procedure on November 23, 1667.
 He successfully transfused the blood of a lamb to a 22-year-old man.
 In both cases, the whole blood of the lamb was directly introduced into the vein of the patient.
 The direct introduction of blood was due to a lack of knowledge in preventative blood coagulation techniques at the time.

 After several xenotransfusion procedures, some successful some not, the French Parliament prohibited the practice of these transfusions in 1670.
 The English Parliament, as well as the Pope, followed suit and prohibited the procedures shortly after.